-Between the canal and the railroad, this Fountain County town had a great location for growth!
+Constructed between 1936-1937, the Fountain County Courthouse in Covington, Indiana is an amazing example of Art Deco architecture.
+Between the canal and the railroad, this Fountain County town had a great location for growth.

 Fountain County Courthouse in Covington, Indiana

 According to the Fountain County Courthouse website, Walter Scholer was also well-known for his 1933 Wieboldt-Rostone House that was on display at the 1933 Century of Progress World’s Fair in Chicago, Illinois.
-Pretty neat, eh?
+I thought that was a neat fact.

 They made use of Rostone, a synthetic stone-like material that you will find on the spandrel, otherwise known as the place between the arches.
 Aren’t they something?
 This stately limestone courthouse has amazing, heavy-looking doors, scroll work, and gorgeous lights.

 My first visit to the Fountain County Courthouse happened to be when the courthouse was closed.
 Bummer.
 I had heard about the amazing murals inside after the fact.
 So, I made a trip back–this time, during the week.

 The first glimpse of the courthouse interior is an impressive sight.
 Murals cover every bit of wall.
 Immediately upon entering, you can’t miss the bold mural depicting government expenditure, that you can see above.
 There’s strong emotion here and was painted by Covington-born artist Eugene Savage (1883-1978).
 Savage was a nationally-known painter known for his work with the Works Progress Administration (WPA) and beyond.
 He painted several of the murals here.